Carrier

 The Benefits of PUDO

 There are myriad benefits specific to each target audience using these PUDO locker hubs.
-Retailers who install PUDO smart lockers within their stores report increased foot traffic and, more importantly, can see as much as 70% of customers go on to make incremental purchases1.
-Online retailers (or e-tailers) can earn customer loyalty by offering a delivery option everyone prefers and embracing the concept of personalised logistics.
+Retailers who install PUDO smart lockers within their stores report increased foot traffic and, more importantly, can see as much as 70% of customers go on to make incremental purchases.1 Online retailers (or e-tailers) can earn customer loyalty by offering a delivery option everyone prefers and embracing the concept of personalised logistics.
 Carriers recognize that a centralised PUDO location can boost efficiency while lowering noise pollution, air pollution, and greenhouse gas emissions.
-Customers easily pick up or return packages when doing errands with the peace of mind that comes from knowing that their e-commerce parcels are safe and secure.
+Customers easily collect deliveries, use parcel drop off services or return items at any time, with the peace of mind that comes from knowing their packages are safe and secure.

 In 2015, PUDO CEO Frank Coccia founded his company based on the benefits of a courier-agnostic system.
 “PUDO puts the consumer in control of their parcel, where and when they want it,” he said while describing his service.
 “There are no missed deliveries due to the consumer not being home or even worse, the individual is home and did not hear the knock or doorbell or simply did not get out of the shower on time.”